A Pregnant Woman’s Guide To Safer Beauty Treatments

-Alternatively try using a loose 100% pure mineral bronzing powder such as Livinia Natural Bronzer mixed with a little all natural body lotion or body butter.
+Alternatively try using a loose 100% pure mineral bronzing powder mixed with a little all natural body lotion or body butter.

 It is best to avoid fake tanning creams altogether, but if you must fake tan, then choose a natural and certified organic, self-tanning cream.
 ECO TAN is probably the safest option, but is does still contain an organic DHA.
 According to what research I could fins, it is the inhalation of DHA that is concerning the health experts and not the topical application via creams and lotions.
 See Solarium and Fake Tanning Risk And Dangers.

 I would advise while pregnant to remove your body hair by the following safe methods and avoid laser hair removal and electrolysis and cream hair removers.

 - waxing with natural and essential oil free waxes.